When you learn English with movies, you’re taking a wild adventure.

 - You don’t know if you remember these words after.
 After a week, or a month, or even three months, you might forget what you’ve learned!
 And because you didn’t jot down notes, you can’t really test yourself either.

-FluentU is perfect for learning from difficult videos like movie trailers.
-FluentU has great videos for learning English in one convenient place.
-It also provides a video player designed for learning English.
+Created by the same team that brought you the FluentU English YouTube channel mentioned earlier in this post, FluentU’s video player is designed for learning English.
+All the videos you’ll see on the FluentU app come with subtitles, definitions and example sentences.
+It’s perfect for learning from difficult videos like movie trailers.
 When you review vocab, you do it with video clips.
 And FluentU remembers your progress and uses it to recommend videos to you.

 Learn English with Movies and Film: The Popcorn-ready Guide from “Finding Nemo” to “Terminator”